L'Union St Jacques de Montreal v Bélisle

-L'Union St. Jacques de Montreal v Bélisle is a Canadian constitutional law decision by the Judicial Committee of the Privy Council.
+L'Union St. Jacques de Montreal v Bélisle is a Canadian constitutional law decision by the Judicial Committee of the Privy Council in 1874.
 The issue was whether a provincial statute which altered the contractual liabilities of a benevolent organization, reducing its financial obligations to two widows, was within the constitutional authority of the province of Quebec under the British North America Act, 1867 (now known as the Constitution Act, 1867).

 It was the first case where the Judicial Committee examined in detail the interplay between the list of federal powers in s.
 91 of the Constitution Act, 1867 and the list of provincial powers in s.
 92 of the Act.
 The Judicial Committee held that the legislation was within provincial jurisdiction as a matter of local and private interest, coming under section 92(16) of the Constitution Act, 1867.
 The statute did not intrude on federal jurisdiction over bankruptcy and insolvency, under s.
 91(21) of the Constitution Act, 1867.

+The case is included in a collection of significant constitutional decisions from the Judicial Committee, published by the federal Department of Justice.